Are We Witnessing the Rise of the Nano-influencer?

 Nano Influencers

 When it comes to restaurant marketing, we know that an integrated approach should be adopted.
-And while a website, social media accounts and perhaps the odd email marketing campaign will get you so far, as with any industry, word of mouth will always be the key.
-Whether deemed as a positive or negative, online reviews from recent customers via TripAdvisor, Google and Facebook will increase awareness of your restaurant and develop customer’s perceptions.
-However, a growing trend is the increased connection with nano-influencers (1,000-10,000 followers).
-The concept being- smaller audiences are more meaningful and engaged, versus influencer accounts which to all intents and purposes, exist to chase likes and obtain ‘freebies’.
+While a website, social media accounts, and perhaps the occasional email marketing campaign will get you so far, as with any industry, word of mouth will always be key.
+Whether deemed positive or negative, online reviews from recent customers via TripAdvisor, Google, and Facebook will increase awareness of your restaurant and shape customer perceptions.

 As a restaurant, if you are looking to go down this path, developing a strategy is vital.